EBISPOT/gwas-sumstats-tools-documentation/install.md

 ```bash
 $ pip install gwas-sumstats-tools
 ```
-6. To check if gwas-sumstats-tools was successfully installed using `gwas-ssf --help`.
+6. To check if gwas-sumstats-tools was successfully installed use `gwas-ssf --help`.

 7. You can now use gwas-sumstats-tools within the activated virtual environment.
 When you're done, you can deactivate the virtual environment by running:
 ```bash